smhurf/lewagon_challenges/03-Maths/02-Statistics-Probabilities/Optional-Bayes-Theorem/README.md

 ❓ Using Bayes Theorem and the two function coded before, implement the function `posterior_probability(play, weather, weather_data, play_data)` which gives you P(play|weather)

-❓ Compare the result you found with a direct counting of P(play\|weather) using the likelihood function with the arguments reversed:
+❓ Compare the result you found with a direct counting of $P(play|weather)$ using the likelihood function with the arguments reversed:
 `likelihood(play, weather, play_data, weather_data)`

 ### 4. Step back and understand